 You can include all donations from the last 4 years.
 Tell the charity about any tax years where you didn’t pay enough tax.

 Paying enough tax to qualify for Gift Aid

 Your donations will qualify as long as they’re not more than 4 times what you have paid in tax in that tax year (6 April to 5 April).

 You must tell the charities you support if you stop paying enough tax.

 Higher rate taxpayers

-If you pay tax at the higher income tax rate of 40% or above, you can claim back the difference between the higher and basic rate on the value of your donation:
+If you pay tax at a rate of 40% or above, you can claim the difference between the higher and basic rate on your donation.
+Do this: